5 Tips To Tackle Dry Skin

-How dry your skin is depends on the amount of natural oils, called skin sebum, in your skin already.
+How dry your skin is largely depends on the amount of natural oils, called skin sebum, in your skin already.
 Although dry skin can be brought on by a variety of factors (such as getting older, genetics, environmental factors like sun exposure, air-conditioning, etc.), there are a few general tips that are always helpful in treating dry skin.

 1. Moisturise well